 5. They won’t hesitate to return a product if they don’t like it (even if it is super cheap).

 6. They don’t always know the difference between a product review and seller feedback.
 Don’t be shocked if you receive a product review in place of seller feedback.
-(Sign up for FeedbackFive to monitor your feedback and reviews.)
+(Sign up for FeedbackFive to monitor your feedback.)

 Logistics to Consider

 Select a niche category or the category in which you have abundant products.
 I recommend starting with a minimum of ten product listings.

 Do you have the appropriate credentials for selling online in India?
 You’ll need a Permanent Account Number (PAN) card, as well as Value Added Tax/Central Sales Tax (VAT/CST) numbers and a Goods and Services Identification Number (GSTIN).
 You’ll also need details for a current bank account.